lenck/vlb-deteval/README.md

 >> de provision scores-all
 ```

-Additionally, you can download all the detected keypoints (573MiB), for example to recompute all results using:
+Additionally, you can download all the detected keypoints (573MiB), needed when specifying a new experiment:
 ```matlab
 >> de provision features
 ```